janwilmake/nameable-object/README.md

 See [example.ts](example.ts) for the demonstrations of both!

 Please note that this works by doing a call to an added `_registry` instance on your DO where it maintains a registry table in SQLite.
 Therefore, this can become a bottleneck and may start failing on high amount of requests.
 Please use at your own risk.
-[Feedback appreciated](https://x.com/janwilmake)!
+[Feedback appreciated](https://x.com/janwilmake/status/1937482288226271484)!

+TODO:

+- Wait for https://github.com/janwilmake/test-do-name to work in prod
+- May never be needed (if CF may keep a list WITH names)
+- Let's see!